afairley19/hello-world/README.md

-This is simple Reddit bot, written in Python.
+A Reddit bot, written in Python.